 Amazon is famous for its Amazon Affiliates program which pays a percentage of purchases to website owners that send buyers to the company.
 Many of these retailers offer a higher payout for those who send higher volumes of customers.
 Rakuten uses this same model to send customers to dozens of retailers, and then offers part of that referral fee back to its users.
 They keep the rest of the commission and that is the profit.

 There are two tricks involved here that may make it look to some like Rakuten is a scam.
 There really isn’t a Rakuten catch, but it can seem that way.
+Hopefully, this Rakuten review can make it clear what is happening.

 First, the online retailer only gives credit to one website for any sale.
 So, for example, if you visited my website and clicked this link to shop for finance books at Amazon, it puts a cookie on your computer marking you as “my shopper.”
 For the next 24 hours, if you buy anything from Amazon I get credit for that and make some money.
 (Not a lot.
 Don’t worry this doesn’t make me rich 🙂